 How much they earn

 It is easier for parents to qualify for the Earned Income Tax Credit (EITC) because the income limitation more than doubles once a taxpayer has a child.
 So parents who earned $53,267 or less in 2015 should check if they qualify for the EITC.
 Depending on taxpayers’ filing status, income and how many qualifying children they have, it can be worth up to $6,242 for 2015.
 And because the EITC is a refundable credit, an eligible person can still get the credit even if they do not owe and have not paid income taxes.

 The bills from all those doctor visits, trips to the emergency room, prescriptions and other medical expenses for themselves and their children can add up.
 If those expenses get high enough – more than 10 percent of their adjusted gross income – parents may even be able to deduct some of those costs for a tax benefit.
 The 10 percent threshold may be difficult to reach, especially because they cannot include any expenses that were paid or reimbursed by health insurance or a health savings account (HSA).

 Pro tip: Parents may have an easier time reaching the 10 percent threshold if they are familiar with all the qualifying expenses they may claim.
 Medical equipment, like breast pumps and lactation supplies, eyeglasses and transportation costs to and from medical care facilities are eligible expenses.
 However, diapers are not deductible unless they are needed for a specific medical condition.
 Taxpayers can answer a short online questionnaire to help them figure out which expenses they can deduct.

 When big changes – good, bad, happy and sad – happen in life there are often big tax changes to consider.
-To make sure you understand your tax outlook and are able to make sound financial decisions, consider meeting with a tax professional to discuss your individual situation.
+Parents who want to better understand their tax outlook and make sound financial decisions should consider meeting with a tax professional to discuss their individual situation.